sfshaw/bootcamp357/mod1/README.md

     $ git init
     Initialized empty Git repository in /home/sfshaw/git/bootcamp357/.git/

-I keep all of my repositories in the git directory, this one is a directory called `bootcamp357`.
-At the end of each module, I'll show the steps I took to 'commit' to the repository.

 ## Make and Makefiles

 Make is an awesome tool for scripting.
 It is basically the solution to repeatedly pressing the up arrow to find a command you need to run again.
 Just put a shell command under a "recipe" inside your `Makefile`.
 (Note that the following examples use spaces instead of tabs.
 I'm doing this for this document.
-Usually Make will shit itself if you give it spaces.
-There's probably a workaround out there.)
+Make will shit itself if you give it spaces -- it was written to expect tabs.)

     faster:
         omg --this shell_command.is | so -long